gosub-com/Zurfur/README.md

         else
             { myIntList[i] += 1 } // This will throw an exception if any element was removed
     }

-**TBD:** Explore syntax to iterate with different count steps.
-Perhaps something like `for @newVar in expression : stepExpression` where `stepExpression` is a positive compile time constant.

 #### Switch

 The switch statement is mostly the same as C#, except that a `case` statement